fabbiocrux/CI12/content/sessions/03-writing/_index.md

 ## Learning objectives

-+  Control the precise placement and size of content on the slide
++  Understand the structuration of a scientific document with the main components.
-+  Structuration of a first scientific document with the main components.
++  Use of references managers for a correct citations and bibliography management.
-+  Use of references managers for a correct citations and bibliography management
++  Ethical implication in writing